New UT Austin Center Will Revolutionize Treatment for Language Disorders

 The University of Texas at Austin this week announced the creation of a new, first-of-its-kind center that has the potential to fundamentally change the way clinicians understand and treat language disorders.

-The Woolfolk Center for Research in Language Disorders, housed in the Moody College of Communication, will be a research and clinical site for graduate and undergraduate students in Speech, Language, and Hearing Sciences and related disciplines at UT Austin.
+The Woolfolk Center for Language Disorders Research, housed in the Moody College of Communication, will be a research and clinical site for graduate and undergraduate students in Speech, Language, and Hearing Sciences and related disciplines at UT Austin.
 It will provide the first comprehensive, longitudinal database of diagnostic and prognostic features of language impairment in children and adults.
 The database will allow researchers and clinicians to identify the common factors and patterns associated with specific disorders and ask and answer clinically-relevant questions that will help improve diagnostic accuracy and treatment outcomes.

 The Woolfolk Center is the lasting legacy of Elizabeth Carrow Woolfolk, a trailblazer in the field of communication and former head of the Moody College’s speech pathology and audiology program who died last year.